 Throughout the review they are evaluating the quality of the information along with the likelihood of completing a successful reconciliation of the logical entries to physical assets.

-The review also is used to identify specific categories of assets that may require additional effort and focus in order to improve the likelihood of reconciliation success.
+The review also is used to identify specific categories of fixed assets that may require additional effort and focus in order to improve the likelihood of reconciliation success.
 This includes identification of: